morganrivers/codebase-diagrammer/README.md

 python3 skills/codebase-diagram/scripts/check_deps.py
 ```

+Diagrams can be viewed at `draw.io` using the upload tool, or from a downloaded drawio application on your computer offline.

 ## Using the scripts without Claude

 The pipeline is a normal command-line tool.
 Write a graph JSON by hand